shuvodeepchowdhury/Tea-Leaf-DIsease-Detection-Application/README.md

 Accurate Predictions: Uses a trained CNN model to identify common tea leaf diseases with high accuracy.
 User-Friendly Interface: Designed with simplicity in mind, making it easy for users to interact with the application.
 Scalability: Can be deployed on cloud platforms like Heroku or AWS for wider accessibility.

+please leave a comment if this project helps you 😊